Siddharth-Dev/draggable_panel_flutter/README.md

 // to reset the panel values, optionally notify this state change to widget _globalKey.currentState.resetAttributes({notifyStateChange: bool});

+// To make panel full screen _globalKey.currentState.fullScreen();
 ```
 If you pass the DragListener to the widget then you can listen for the state change
 ```
-onMinimised(); // When panel minimised onMaximised(); // When panel maximised onDrag(double dragPosition); // When panel is being dragged onExit(BuildContext context); // When panel is dragged away either horizontally left or right You can use this context to either pop the widget or you can call hide & reset method to hide the panel and resetting its state to give exit illusion.
+onMinimised(); // When panel minimised onMaximised(); // When panel maximised onFullScreen(); // When panel is in fullscreen mode onDrag(double dragPosition); // When panel is being dragged onExit(BuildContext context); // When panel is dragged away either horizontally left or right You can use this context to either pop the widget or you can call hide & reset method to hide the panel and resetting its state to give exit illusion.